kpputhuveetil/kpputhuveetil.github.io/index.md

 <p>
   <br>
   Hello!
-I am a fourth-year undergraduate student at Virginia Commonwealth University majoring in Biomedical Engineering.
+I am a PhD student at the Robotics Institute at Carnegie Mellon University.
 My general research interests include assistive and healthcare robotics, as well as human-robot interaction.
-I currently have the great pleasure of exploring these interests as a member of the Robotic Caregiving and Human Interaction (RCHI) lab, led by Dr. Zackory Erickson, at Carnegie Mellon University.
-I am applying to PhD programs in Robotics for admission in Fall 2022.
+I currently have the great pleasure of exploring these interests as a member of the Robotic Caregiving and Human Interaction (RCHI) lab, where I am advised by Dr. Zackory Erickson.
+My work is supported by the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).

 </p>

 <hr>